Tenant Application Services

 We endeavour to ensure you the tenant understand the Tenancy Agreement you are signing, this is written in plain English with full guidance given to each page of the Tenancy Agreement from a member of our team.

 All monies due will need to be paid in full this includes the rental and deposit.
-These monies will need to be paid in full and be cleared funds either by card or cash, please note a charge of 3.3% applies for the payment by debit/credit card.
+These monies will need to be paid in full and be cleared funds Bank Transfer.

 We will ensure the property meets current legislation, the property is clean and tidy to move into and the front and rear garden presentable.